KrishnaaCodeWala/InsightWallet/README.md

 Insight Wallet is a retro-themed Ethereum wallet application that offers a gamified user experience — inspired by the Insight system from *Bloodborne*, where knowledge and progress are their own kind of currency.
 Users can connect their wallet, make transactions, track achievements, and level up based on their activity.

-> Note: update this section with your own deployment link once you've redeployed under the new name.

-##  make sure you star this repo ✨  ,heheheh thanks :-P

 ## Features